30 Years of Advancing Health Equity

 Race, Ethnicity, and Language Data: Standardization for Health Care Quality Improvement

-The Institute of Medicine releases Race, Ethnicity, and Language Data: Standardization for Health Care Quality Improvement Report Released, which underscores the importance of REAL data collection to identify, examine, and ultimately address health disparities.
+The Institute of Medicine releases the report Race, Ethnicity, and Language Data: Standardization for Health Care Quality Improvement, which underscores the importance of REAL data collection to identify, examine, and ultimately address health disparities.

 - 2010